EqualifyEverything/equalify/README.md

 <img src="logo.svg" alt="Equalify Logo" width="300">

-## Better web accessibility management!
+## Better Accessibility Management

-Equalify resolves issues and organizes compliance data into an easy-to-use interface that is fully accessible (see our [accessibility statement](/ACESSIBILITY.md)).
-We aim to be the most efficient tool for managing accessibility issues.
+Equalify resolves issues and organizes compliance data into a fully accessible dashboard (see our [accessibility statement](/ACCESSIBILITY.md)).
+Our goal: Manage web accessibility issues more efficiently than any other tool.

 Follow our [Easy Install]( https://github.com/bbertucc/equalify#easy-install) instructions to get started.